Nolan Gorman Player Props: Cardinals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 17th-ranked team ERA across all league pitching staffs (4.47).
+- The Diamondbacks' 4.38 team ERA ranks 15th across all league pitching staffs.

-- Diamondbacks pitchers combine to surrender 22 total home runs at a clip of 1.4 per game (to rank 23rd in the league).
+- Diamondbacks pitchers combine to allow 23 total home runs at a clip of 1.4 per game (to rank 24th in the league).

-- Kelly (0-2) takes the mound for the Diamondbacks in his fourth start of the season.
-He's put together a 4.11 ERA in 15 1/3 innings pitched, with 15 strikeouts.
+- The Diamondbacks will look to Jameson (2-0) in his second start this season.

-- The right-hander's last appearance was on Wednesday against the Milwaukee Brewers, when he threw six innings, surrendering three earned runs while allowing only one hit.
+- His most recent appearance came on Wednesday against the Milwaukee Brewers, when the right-hander threw four scoreless innings while allowing three hits.

-- In three games this season, the 34-year-old has a 4.11 ERA and 8.8 strikeouts per nine innings, while allowing a batting average of .196 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.